Laboratory Animal Science Program Course Descriptions

 Comparative Anatomy & Physiology

-Anatomy and physiology of laboratory animals includes the study of body systems such as skeletal, muscular, circulatory, digestive, nervous, respiratory, reproductive and special sense organs.
-Also includes principles of disease.
+This Course will cover anatomy and physiology of laboratory animals including study of body systems such as skeletal, muscular, circulatory, digestive, nervous, respiratory, reproductive and special sense organs and principles of diseases.

 Laboratory Animal Husbandry, Care & Ethics